 Why did the woolly mammoth go extinct?
 What environmental pressures caused dwarfing of elephants on Mediterranean islands in the past?
 What is the role of animal behaviour in the evolution of their anatomical adaptations?

 We are tackling these questions and more with a diverse range of research projects.

-This project aims to reconstruct relationships among extinct deer species that lived in Europe between 2.5 and 0.5 million years ago.
+This project aims to reconstruct relationships among extinct deer species that lived in Europe between 2.5 and the present.
 We are also making an in-depth study of the origin of subspecies within the modern red deer group.

 Our earth scientists are leading a project to study the effect of dramatic environmental changes over the last 800,000 years on the evolution and survival of dwarf elephants and dwarf deer.
 Such work may help us understand how mammals might respond to climate change today.

 Discover what research is underway at the Natural History Museum to discover why large mammals went extinct in the Late Quaternary Ice Age.

 The taxonomy of both African and Asian elephants is under debate.
-Museum researchers are conducting a number of studies focusing on anatomical variation to complement the genetic research taking place.
-Learn more about the work taking place and what it is revealing.
+Museum researchers are conducting studies on anatomical variation in elephants to complement existing genetic research.
+Learn more about the Museum's work.

 Using mammoth fossils and ancient DNA, our researchers are studying and modeling how new species originate.
 Find out more about this project, and why the fossil record of the Quaternary ice ages is so useful for observing evolution in action.

 DNA is sometimes preserved in ancient biological specimens, allowing us to trace molecular evolutionary processes through time and space.
 Learn more about this powerful source of information, the questions it can help answer, and related projects at the Museum.